You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 neflamapimod is an investigational drug.

-The most common disease conditions in clinical trials are Alzheimer Disease, Lewy Body Disease, and Dementia.
-The leading clinical trial sponsors are EIP Pharma Inc, Worldwide Clinical Trials, and EIP Pharma, LLC.
+The most common disease conditions in clinical trials are Dementia, Lewy Body Disease, and Alzheimer Disease.
+The leading clinical trial sponsors are EIP Pharma Inc, CervoMed, Inc, and Worldwide Clinical Trials.

-There are one hundred and twenty-seven US patents protecting this investigational drug and nine hundred and forty-four international patents.
+There are four hundred and twenty-one US patents protecting this investigational drug and eight hundred and seventeen international patents.

 Recent Clinical Trials for neflamapimod